pdf4me/n8n-nodes-pdf4me/README.md

 ### 2. PDF Processing & Manipulation
 - **Add Attachment to PDF**: Attach files to PDF documents
+- **Add Barcode to PDF**: Add barcodes to PDF documents for identification and tracking
 - **Add Form Fields to PDF**: Add interactive form fields to PDF documents
 - **Add HTML Header Footer**: Add custom HTML headers and footers to PDFs
 - **Add Image Stamp to PDF**: Add image stamps with positioning and opacity controls